Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's contest between the Alabama Crimson Tide (31-5) and San Diego State Aztecs (29-6) going head-to-head at KFC Yum!
-Center has a projected final score of 74-69 (based on our computer prediction) in favor of Alabama, who is listed as a small favorite by our model.
-The game will tip off at TBA on March 24.
+Friday's game that pits the Alabama Crimson Tide (31-5) versus the San Diego State Aztecs (29-6) at KFC Yum!
+Center has a projected final score of 74-69 (based on our computer prediction) in favor of Alabama, who is a slight favorite in this matchup according to our model.
+Tipoff is at 6:30 PM on March 24.

-Based on our computer prediction, San Diego State is a good bet to cover the spread, which is currently listed at 7.5.
-The two sides are projected to exceed the 136.5 over/under.
+According to our computer prediction, San Diego State is a good bet to cover the spread, which is listed at 7.5.
+The two teams are projected to eclipse the 135.5 over/under.

 Alabama vs. San Diego State Game Info & Odds